Tuesday, 10 January 2012

 The end of this blog

 It's New Year's Eve and been thinking about the past year and the year to come (as you do) and decided to close this particular blog at this point.
-My 2011 residency at the Botanic Garden is complete and in 2012 I will be concentrating on other matters (such as completing the final year of the MA).
+My 2011 residency at the Botanic Garden is complete and in 2012 I will be concentrating on other matters.

 I can only call it Botanic Dreaming...staying local and exploring the wonders of a Botanical Garden has meant my memories of the year of full of the sights, scents and colours there.
 It's been inspiring as well as providing a chance to learn more about the evolution of plants.